7 rules of the road you might not know about

 Driving with pets

 We all love our furry friends but they must be secure like every other passenger in the car.
-This is because they can prove to be a big distraction for drivers or could cause injury to the driver/passengers or themselves if the vehicle had to stop suddenly.
+This is because they can prove to be a big distraction for drivers.

 If someone is pulled over and their pet isn’t secure, they could find themselves in the dog house with a fine for driving without due care and attention!